Bobby Allison, NASCAR Hall of Famer and 3-time Daytona 500 winner, dies at 86

 He returned to Florida to get brother Donnie and close friend Red Farmer.
 They set up shop in Hueytown, Alabama, and dominated regional races throughout the 1960s and early 1970s.
 They were later joined in the Alabama Gang by Jimmy Mears, Neil Bonnett and Bonnett and Allison’s sons Davey and Clifford.

-Allison retired in 1988 following a crash that nearly killed him.
-In June 1987, he wrecked on the opening lap at Talledega Superspeedway.
-He hit the outside wall and then got T-boned in the driver’s side door.
+Allison retired in 1988 following a crash at Pocono that nearly killed him.
 He was initially declared dead upon reaching a local hospital but was later resuscitated.

 He eventually regained his memory, re-learned everyday activities and attempted a comeback.
 But a series of tragedies led Allison to retire.
 His son, Clifford, was fatally injured during a crash in practice for the second-tier Busch Series at Michigan International Speedway in 1992.
 A year later, son Davey was killed in a helicopter crash at Talladega.